mimecine/neat-macro-sea/src/projects/new-lab.md

   - image: /static/img/new-lab.8.Shop.jpg
     caption: ''
 tags:
-  - Fun
+  - are majestic
-  - New and Old
+  - happened
+  - feel lofty

 ---
 New Lab is a a platform for scaling frontier technologies.
 They champion the world’s most forward-thinking entrepreneurs and partner with corporate and city stakeholders to catalyze innovation.